Yawning/tor-fw-helper/README.md

  * NAT-PMP based NAT traversal.

 Limitations:
- * NAT-PMP is only supported on Linux for now.
+ * NAT-PMP is only supported on Linux and BSD for now.
  * go-fw-helper's "-T" option does not write to the log file.
  * As the helper needs to be able to receive UDP packets, the local firewall's config may need to be altered.